-Intensive Family Preservation Services, Children's Trust/Family Support Services, Respite Services, Post Adoption Support Services grants are awarded by the DSS through a competitive Request for Applications (RFA).
+Intensive Family Preservation Services, Family Support Services, Respite Services, Post Adoption Support Services grants are awarded by the DSS through a competitive Request for Applications (RFA).
 The Grantee's budget becomes part of the contract with DSS.
 The contract narrative will contain a listing of approved services and activities for which the grant award is made.